almibe/ligature-rocksdb/README.md

 # stinkpot-burrow

-A library for storing Stinkpot's data model in OrientDB.
+A library for storing Stinkpot's data model in an Library Weasel's OrientDB based graph database.